-Seat (F): It includes the most basic longitudinal and transverse seat layouts, as well as four mixed layouts.
+Seat (F): Includes the most basic longitudinal and transverse seat layouts, as well as four mixed layouts.
 For the same vehicle type, the number of seats is unchanged.

-Pole (G): The arrangement of the vertical poles on the central axis of the carriage.
+Pole (G): Arrangement of vertical poles on the central axis of the carriage.

-The geometric dimensions of these variables, including seat size, pole diameter and the size of the space at the connection of the carriage, are consistent with the vehicles in operation.
+The geometric dimensions of the above variables, including seat size, pole diameter and size of the space at the connection of the carriage, are consistent with vehicles in operation.
 The factors and levels of the experiment are shown in Table 5:

 Table 5.
-Factors and levels of experiment.
+Experimental factors and levels